 Obverse: Helmeted and Cuirassed Bust of the Emperor Facing Forward, Holding Cross

-Reverse: Angel Standing Facing Forward, Holding Labarum and Globus Cruciger
+Reverse: Victory Standing Facing Holding Labarum and Globus Cruciger

 How many hands have touched a coin in your pocket or purse?
 What eras and lands have the coin traversed on its journey into our possession?
 As we reach into our pockets to pull out some change, we rarely hesitate to think of who might have touched the coin before us, or where the coin will venture to after it leaves our hands.
 More than money, coins are a symbol of the state that struck them, of a specific time and location, whether contemporary currencies or artifacts of a long forgotten empire.
 This stunning hand-struck coin reveals an expertise of craftsmanship and intricate sculptural detail that is often lacking in contemporary machine-made currencies.
 This magnificent coin is a memorial to the ancient glories of the Byzantine Empire passed down from the hands of civilization to civilization, from generation to generation.